m4ce/sensu-plugins-influxdb-q/README.md

 This is generally useful when you have to evaluate an issue using some analytics functions (e.g. moving average, derivative etc.).

+The plugin discovers all active sensu clients via the Sensu REST API and then runs for each client the InfluxDB query filtering by host.
+The plugin then generates multiple OK/WARN/CRIT/UNKNOWN events via the sensu client socket (https://sensuapp.org/docs/latest/clients#client-socket-input), making sure to override the client source (in the check result) so that the check shows up as if it was triggered by the original sensu client.

+The plugin is inspired by https://github.com/sensu-plugins/sensu-plugins-influxdb.

 ## Usage

 The plugin accepts the following command line options: